 We had CopperCoat Antifouling applied to the hull of our Oyster 56′ in 2016.
 Since then we’ve had nothing but problems.
-To get the full story, to date, watch the following video that highlights:
+To get the full story, watch the following video that highlights.
+If you want the lasted update, see the links below the videos:

 - our first CopperCoat application in North Carolina